zaidiatif/my-learning/src/JavaScript/index.md

 - What is JavaScript?
 - History and Evolution
 - Difference between JavaScript, Java, and other programming languages.
+- Ecosystem Overview
-- Use Cases (Web, server, mobile, game, ML) and Ecosystem Overview
+- Use Cases (Web, server, mobile, game, ML)

 ## [Chapter 2: Environment Setup](./tutorial/02_environment_setup.md)